menghuazou/GeoPixel/README.md

 - CUDA 11.8 and above is recommended (Please follow the instructions [here](https://pytorch.org/get-started/locally/) to install both PyTorch and TorchVision dependencies)
 - [flash-attention2](https://github.com/Dao-AILab/flash-attention) is required for high-resolution usage
   <br>

 ---
-## 🛠️ Usage
-Follow the guidelines below to set up and use GeoPixel efficiently:
-- GeoPixelD data (coming soon :📌 This section will provide instructions on how to access and prepare the GeoPixelD dataset
-- Installation Guidelines (coming soon) :⚙️ This will include step-by-step instructions on setting up the necessary dependencies, installing required libraries, and configuring your environment for running GeoPixel.
-- [Training and Finetuning](./docs/finetune) :🚀 This guide explains how to train the GeoPixel model from scratch or fine-tune a pre-trained version for downstream remote sensing tasks.
-- Inference (coming soon): 🔍 This section will describe how to use a trained GeoPixel model for making predictions, running inference on images and generating segmentation masks.

----
 <!-- Architecture -->